ChaseElander/ENGL460-Project/Scenes.md

 ## Party splits in 3 parts

-Everyone looks aroud at each other.
+Everyone looks around at each other.
 No one can decide where the noise came from and whether it is important.
 Some people just want to stay and eat, some want to go out on the [balcony->2 Balcony], some to the [West side->2 Bedroom] of the house, and others to the [South->2 Ballroom].
 Where do you go?

 ## 2 Balcony